TheNathanSpace/AlgoBowl/README.md

 ### Algorithm Implementation

 Frankly I'm not an expert in getting C++ code to run on different systems.
 But you should be able to run it in CLion like this:

-1. Open `algo_impl` as a project in CLion.
+1. Open `AlgoBowl` as a project in CLion.
+2. When prompted by CLion, select `algo_impl/CMakeLists.txt` as your CMakeLists file.
-2. Edit the run configurations to set the working directory to the `algo_impl` directory (e.g. `/home/nathan/CLionProjects/AlgoBowl/algo_impl`).
+3. Edit the run configurations to set the working directory to the `AlgoBowl` directory ( e.g. `/home/nathan/CLionProjects/AlgoBowl`).
-3. Run the project.
+4. Run the project.

-You'll be prompted for a graph input file, which should be placed in the `algo_impl` directory.
-Output files will be in the same directory (probably will be changed).
+You'll be prompted for a graph input file, which should be placed in the `AlgoBowl/inputs` directory.
+Output files will be in the `AlgoBowl/outputs` directory.

 ## TODO:

 ### Algorithm Implementation

 Right now, `algo_impl` can read in a graph file, construct the `Graph` object, output it to a `.DOT` file for visualization, and output it to the AlgoBowl output format.
 It's ready for the actual algorithms:

 - Normal MST
 - MST, but deleting unnecessary leaves